Llyn Cwellyn

 Further up the mountainside is the Welsh Highland Railway, which offers splendid views of the lake from the south.
 Road and railway both run from Caernarfon to Beddgelert and then through the Aberglaslyn Pass to Porthmadog.
-The railway comes from Caernarfon and as it approaches the lake veers left from the Castell Cidwm rock face through a hand carved rock cutting and under a small bridge before heading up the east side of the lake towards Snowdon Ranger railway station and later Rhyd Ddu railway station at the start of the Rhyd Ddu path to the summit of Snowdon.
+The railway comes from Caernarfon and as it approaches the lake veers left from the Castell Cidwm rock face through a hand-carved rock cutting and under a small bridge before heading up the east side of the lake towards Snowdon Ranger railway station and later Rhyd Ddu railway station at the start of the Rhyd Ddu path to the summit of Snowdon.

 Rail and road run side by side for over half a mile to the summit of the mountain pass at Pitt's Head where the road passes over the railway before descending steeply through Nant Colwyn to Beddgelert.
-Pitt's Head is also the starting point of the 'Beddgelert' branch of the Rhyd Ddu path to Snowdon.
+Pitt's Head is also the starting point of the old 'Beddgelert' route of the Rhyd Ddu path to Snowdon.
 Midway along the eastern shore of the lake is the starting point of the easier but less sensational Snowdon Ranger path to the summit of Snowdon.
 This route makes an excellent way down Snowdon as the view of the lake is magnificent whatever the weather.

 Since the Middle Ages the overland route from Caernarfon to Beddgelert via Llyn Cwellyn and then via the River Glaslyn and the Traeth Mawr to Cardigan Bay was often the preferred alternative to the long voyage round the Llŷn Peninsula.